Rubber Expansion Joint Perth

 There are two types of rubber expansion joints being Spheres or Spools.
 Sphere expansion joints are the most commonly used due to there economical cost.
 Spools are the more robust design with a higher cost compared with sphere expansion joints.

-With both Sphere and Spool type rubber expansions they can be in the configuration of Single Arch, Double Arch and Triple Arch.
+With both Sphere and Spool type rubber expansions they can be in the configuration of Single Arch, Twin Arch and Triple Arch.
 These arches can be filled or unfilled.
 The filled type is ideally suited to Slurry and Sludge application so that the straight bore inside of the rubber expansion bore will allow to remain clean and unclogged.
 The unfilled arch style allows great axial, lateral and angular deflection compared with the filled type, however dirt, sludge and slurry media can get caught in the gap especially at the bottom due to gravity if installed on a horizontal pipe system.
 Rubber expansion joints can also come with control units or tiebars as they are otherwise known, these are recommended to be installed on a rubber expansion joint if there is going to be more movement in the rubber expansion joint than it could cope with , if it didnt have the control units fitted.

 Materials of the rubber expansion joint can come in many types, different rubbers have different properties so EPDM is great for water based media, NBR is great for oil based and gas based medial, Viton is great for chemical based media and higher temperatures.
 Flanges and backing rings can be carbon steel, epoxy coated, stainless steel and so on.

 Please contact us if you require a certain type of Rubber Expansion Joint.